Saltar al contenido principal

 When to be concerned about night sweats

-How to help reduce night sweats
+Ways to help reduce night sweats

-• Keeping your bedroom comfortable and cool.
+• Keeping the bedroom comfortable and cool.

-• Reducing stress in your day-to-day life and before going to bed, such as through meditating and deep breathing.
+• Reducing stress in day-to-day life and before going to bed, such as through meditating and deep breathing.

 Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
 Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.